hyperledger/aries-rfcs/0000-template-protocol.md

 Name and Version

-Specify the official name of the protocol and its version.
+Specify the official name of the protocol and its version, e.g., "My Protocol 0.9".

 Protocol names are conventionally lower_snake_case (especially in URIs), but are compared case-insensitively and ignoring punctuation.
 This means that all of the following protocol names are considered identical in comparison, and can be used interchangeably, depending on what's appropriate for a given context (a user-friendly doc vs. CSS vs. python class vs. java class):